Call-Me-Daisy/DnDaisies/README.md

   - Add some basic 5e utility (dice rolls, stat tracking, etc.) so sessions can be run entirely from within the channel.

 Scrapped plans:
-  - Auto-crop background image
+  - Auto-crop background image -- it would still need user input to be general, so just crop it manually?
-  - Auto-remove/colour-code backgrounds of character tokens
+  - Auto-remove/colour-code backgrounds of character tokens -- ditto